kschmarr/art-site-app-api/README.md

-# Dinner.
-The App.
+# HappylilTreesDesigns

 ## To see the app in action, you can visit: [HappylilTreesDesigns](https://happyliltreesdesigns.now.sh)

 ### API Documentation

 GET /art
-Request body params: none
 Success response object: {
  status: 200,
- meals: [Array of art objects]
+ art: [Array of art objects]
 }
 Failed response object: {
  status: 400,